DataScienceUNIVR/Server_LookBack_Apriori_Algorithm/README.md

-# ðŸŒ  LookBack Apriori Algorithm
+# 🌠 LookBack Apriori Algorithm
 This is a flask app developed in order to manage data and through LookBack Apriori Algorithm creates a set of rules to match a user query.